 If you’re looking for a wearable to use as a basal body temperature replacement, you will naturally want a wearable that measures and displays your temperature.
 Keep in mind that not all temperatures are made equal and this is especially true for wearables.

-If your wearable is something other than a connected thermometer, then you need to pay more attention to what it actually measures.
-The easiest is to simply ask the manufacturer if the temperature displayed by the device or App is suitable for BBT replacement.
+If your wearable is something other than a simple connected oral thermometer, then you need to pay more attention to what it actually measures.
+The easiest is to simply ask the manufacturer if the temperature displayed by the device or App is suitable for BBT replacement, be vigilant to the marketing speak though.

-Some devices, for example, display what may seem to be a temperature but is actually a computed score that is meant to be interpreted by their own app.
-This type of wearable requires you to only use their App for all your fertility tracking.
+Some devices, for example, display what may seem to be a temperature but is actually a computed score - calculated by a device specific algorithm - that can only be reliably interpreted by their own app.
 This is a strong limitation and requires you to really explicitly trust the device.
 It can also be highly confusing as these temperatures may not be quite what they seem and they may limit your use of other fertility signs that help to complete the picture of your fertility.
-These devices cannot be used with Fertility Friend and may render the analysis inaccurate.
+These devices should not be used with Fertility Friend and may render the analysis inaccurate.
+The computed score may only vaguely mimic BBT.

 Sync: We are often asked why we do not sync with this or that device or service.
 From our point of view it is a very complex question mostly because of the privacy standards that we maintain.
 Fertility Friend does not partner, accept advertising, sponsorship or exchange "anonymized" data with anyone.
 This is a very strict privacy stance that we believe is warranted by the topics we deal with.
 Most organizations do not have such standards and we do not have the resources to monitor their practices.
 For this reason we prefer to avoid any link with any other organizations unless it is necessary to provide our service to you (like servers, network...).